 Just because the name is bacon & butter it does not mean that there is bacon and butter in every dish.
 Chef Zoelin will do a variety of dishes including vegetarian and lighter plates.

-bacon & eggs rates a 4 ½ stars in Yelp reviews.
-With over 2300 reviews that says it is an excellent place for breakfast.
+bacon & eggs rates a 4 ½ stars in Google reviews With over 2300 reviews that says it is an excellent place for breakfast.
 Some of their craft dishes include berry flapjacks – buttermilk batter, strawberry, blackberry, blueberry, lime and whipped cream. chicken & waffle’s!
 Belgian buttermilk waffle, fried mary’s chicken breast, mission fig, serrano chili and shishito pepper.

 Maybe breakfast isn’t their thing, they have a “lunchish” menu where you can get smashed fries in bacon gravy or the b&b burger – Storm Hill beef ground with bacon, Petaluma jack, shallot rings, smoked aioli, bacon, brioche, arugula, fries or salad.
 Or tried some of their fresh baked sweets like a cinna roll, bacon & chocolate chip cookie.